 Postgraduate Research Student on Using Social Media workshop.

-Alongside project supervision and subject-related development, all research degree students are expected to take part in an extensive Postgraduate Research Skills Development Programme throughout their period of study.
-The programme is multi-stranded, providing the skills needed to complete a successful degree as well as those needed to be a proficient researcher post degree study.
-The programme includes skills workshops and development activities, such as an annual conference, poster competition and Images of Research event.
+Alongside project supervision and subject-related development, you will take part in an extensive Postgraduate Research Skills Development Programme throughout your period of study.
+The programme is multi-stranded, providing the skills needed to complete a successful degree, as well as those needed to be a proficient researcher after degree study.
+It includes skills workshops and development activities, such as an annual conference, poster competition and Images of Research event.

 “A really well planned and organised week; I really enjoyed it and I look forward to studying at this university”

 New research student feedback from Induction week.